CMB-ML/cmb-ml/README.md

 - Because the work is still unpublished and we do not know of anyone else using it, references to previous datasets have been updated.
 The original dataset will be removed June 30, 2025, unless we're made aware of anyone using it.

 # Data File Links

+**Due to double-blinding, links to CMB-ML files are disabled.
+Simulations must be recreated.
+See top of README for more information.**

 We provide links to the various data used.
 Alternatives to get this data are in `get_data` and the `Demonstrations`.
 "Science assets" refers to data created by long-standing cosmological surveys.